budak7273/ArmorModules/README.md

 **Fuel Transfer Speed** defines how quickly your suit's Fuel tank will refill from the items it consumes.
 Sometimes Modules or suits will affect this value by some fixed fuel quantity in MJ per second, and others will affect the percentage of your suit's fuel capacity that can be moved per second (scales well with larger fuel tanks).

 **Fuel Efficiency** is a special bonus that changes how much effective Suit Fuel you get out of the items your suit consumes.
 Higher Fuel Efficiency means each fuel item will give you more Suit Fuel than its listed value, leading to less fuel item consumption.
 Lower fuel efficiency can result in increased fuel item consumption.

+#### Fuel Recovery Period

+If you entirely drain your suit of Suit Fuel, and a module is still trying to consume fuel, the suit will enter a 5-second fuel recovery period to allow suit functions to refill the fuel tanks.

+During this period, all fuel consuming modules will cease to function, a (mod options configurable) sound will play at the start of the timeframe, and the suit UI will notify you of the fuel shortage through various indicators:

+- Handheld controllers have blinking out of fuel indicators
+- A notice is displayed above the suit item slots in the inventory screen
+- Suit HUD displays a blinking out of fuel icon.
+A gray progress bar indicates how much time remains in the recovery period.
+- Suit HUD's fuse indicator turns yellow

+Once fuel is obtained again, the fuel-starved modules will resume functioning again.

+If you don't obtain more fuel, the warnings will continue displaying until fuel is obtained.

 ### **Shield**